About

 Frequently Asked Questions

-How do I know if a critical area is near my property and what the rating is?
+How do I know if a critical area is near my property and what type is?

-The only "official" way to find out is to have a wetland scientist survey your property.
+The only "official" way to find out is to have a qualified professional survey your property.
 However, critical areas, formerly known as "environmentally sensitive areas," or "sensitive area tracts" can be found on your subdivision plat map (see Resources section, below).
 Sometimes lots have easements called "Native Growth Protection Easements (NGPEs)," which can also mean a critical area is nearby.

 Will the changes affect my existing residence and/or other buildings?

 If you retain your existing buildings, they will not be affected.
 (This is called "grandfathering" or more technically a "legal non-conformity.")
 If you remove a building, there is a chance you will have to bring your lot or the building up to code to rebuild it, which could require moving the building.
-We recommend you take a look at the draft "redlined" text located in the most recent Planning Commission meeting materials (link in the schedule, above).
+We recommend you take a look at the Critical Areas Ordinance in the Quick Link, above.

 Will the changes affect future development on my lot?